whisthq/whist/microservices/auth0/README.md

 The Auth0 CLI will replace these with the variables defined in the config JSON at deploy-time.
 Thus, it's important to note that **the `tenant.yaml` file is the same for each of our three tenants**.
 Any tenant-specific configuration should be moved to its respective config json file.

-If you make changes in the Auth0 UI, make sure to run `yarn update-tenant` to download your changes in the local `tenant.yaml`.
+If you make changes in the Auth0 UI, make sure to run `yarn dump:dev` to download your changes in the local `tenant.yaml`.
 Changes made in the UI should only be done on the dev tenant.
 You may notice that this pulls the dev configuration -- this is by design.
 The flow for updating Auth0 configuration across the tenants is, broadly:

 -   Change Auth0 config in dev tenant (with web UI, API, etc.)
--   Pull the new `tenant.yml`, commit and push to `dev` branch on GitHub
+-   Pull the new `tenant.yaml`, commit and push to `dev` branch on GitHub
 -   As the changes get promoted to `staging` and `prod`, GitHub Actions will update the Auth0 tenants accordingly

 This ensures that the `tenant.yaml` in source control is the definite source-of-truth for that branch's Auth0 configuration.
 It also helps by minimizing the differences between our dev and prod Auth0 tenants -- so that no issues will be introduced upon promoting `dev` to `staging` to `prod`.

-Note that `yarn update-tenant` may make undesirable changes to `tenant.yaml` or add unnecessary files to your git working tree.
-Be sure to review all changes made by `yarn update-tenant` in order to ensure that you only commit the changes you intend to commit.
+Note that `yarn dump:dev` may make undesirable changes to `tenant.yaml` or add unnecessary files to your git working tree.
+Be sure to review all changes made by `yarn dump:dev` in order to ensure that you only commit the changes you intend to commit.

 ### Clients

 The `tenant.yaml` contains a list of clients -- these may represent either user-facing applications (eg. the Fractal desktop application) or trusted "machine-to-machine" clients such as GitHub Actions or the Fractal webserver.
-To add a client, it's recommended to use the Auth0 web UI and updating `tenant.yaml` with `yarn update-tenant`.
+To add a client, it's recommended to use the Auth0 web UI and updating `tenant.yaml` with `yarn dump:dev`.

 Here's an example client configuration: